digitaltrails/vdu_controls/Lux-metering.md

      LIVING_ROOM        50   5
      NIGHT               5   0
     ```
-    In the data above, the name in the 1st column is a human-readable hint at the
+    * In the data above, the name in the 1st column is a comment
-    circumstances that might result in the lux value in the 2nd column.
+    noting the circumstances that might result in the lux value
+    in the 2nd column.
+This comment field is ignored by the script.
+    * The 2nd column is the lux value to output.
-    The 3rd column is the camera brightness reading that corresponds
+    * The 3rd column is the camera image-brightness reading that corresponds
-    to the preceding lux value.
-The data file can have any number of rows
-    of descending values.
-The above defaults shown are from a mapping
+    to the 2nd column lux value.

+The data file can have any number of rows of descending values.
+The above
-    for a study with access to a large amount of natural daylight.
-They're unlikely
+defaults shown are from a mapping for a study with access to a large amount
-    to be suitable for other situations.
+of natural daylight.
+They're unlikely to be suitable for other situations.

 You can use either the bash script or the python script, or even switch from one
 to the other.
 The bash script is slightly faster.